HristianBalevski/The-Lord-of-The-Medieval/README.md

 8 - Fortress <br/>
 9 - Conflux <br/>

-In the game there are 20 heroes, 10 of them are good and 10 are evil.
-The good hero will add bonuses to one of your creatures but the evil hero will make one of your creature's weak.
+In the game there are 20 heroes, 10 of them are good, and 10 of them are evil.
+The good hero will add bonuses to one of your creatures, but the evil hero will make one of your creature's weak.

-After that the game starts, every time when you have enough mana to make a magic the game will stop and you have to choose a magic then the game will continue.
-You have to think very well how to use your mana because every mistake costs a lot.
-The winner is the player who first kill all army of the enemy If you are good strateg you can to be the next Lord of The Medievel.
+After that the game starts.
+Every time when you have enough mana to make a magic the game will stop, and you have to choose a magic, then the game will continue.
+You have to think very well how to use your mana, because every mistake costs a lot.
+The winner is the player who first kill all army of the enemy.
+If you are good strateg you can to be the next Lord of The Medieval.
 Good Luck! <br/>
 <br/>
 All Magics with their numbers in the game:<br/>
 1 - Bloodlust: Increase attack of the creature with 5. <br/>